MP-ES/build-push-action/README.md

 ### Simplified use

-If you have a Dockerfile in the root path with no build args and want to build and push the docker image to a private registry you can just write:
+If you have a Dockerfile in the root path with no build args and want to build and push the docker image to a private registry you can write something such as:

 ```yaml
 - name: Build and push docker image